vando026/successr/README.md

 # Update
 Unfortunately, dependency packages such as `RGtk2` and `gWidgetsRGtk2` have been archived on the CRAN repo, making it difficult to install `successr`.
 Plans are to waste further time porting this project to `python`.
+Development on the `R` version of this project is therefore deprecated.

 `successr` requires the GTK library.
 You may have to waste some time setting this up.